Hike Burnt Cabin Cliff Trail at Lake Tenkiller Oklahoma to the Cliffs

 • Acknowledge Native American territories and tribal lands

-Best Time to Visit Burnt Cabin Cliff Trail
+Best Time To Visit Burnt Cabin Cliff Trail

 Since Oklahoma has mild winters, visitors can hike this trail year-round.